gabriela-framework/gabriela/docs/README.md

 *It is very important to understand that Gabriela is not an HTTP framework.
 Middleware blocks don't know that they are executed as a simple
 Node process or an HTTP server.
-There are certain function arguments like the `http` argument that can be injected only when in server context, but apart from that, they is no difference*
+There are certain function arguments like the `http` argument that can be injected only when in server context, but apart from that, there is no difference*

 Next thing you will notice is the `state` argument that every middleware function has. `state` is just a plain javascript object literal that is passed into every declared middleware function when you ask for it.
 You can attach any value to this object and use it to communicate between your middleware functions.
+If you used the Express framework, `state` has the same functionality as attaching a value to `req` variable and passing it to the next middleware.

 In our example above, we putted the `state.hello` and `state.world` property on it and used it in our final middleware function to print out Hello world to the console.

 Middleware functions can be written with as an **object literal** and as a **plain function**.
-They both execute in the same way the the object literal syntax if more readable and has some additional features.
+They both execute in the same way but the object literal syntax if more readable and has some additional features.

 ````javascript